cnp3/ebook/principles/transport.rst

 Applications
 ============

-The are two important models used to organize a networked application.
+There are two important models used to organize a networked application.
 The first and oldest model is the client-server model.
 In this model, a server provides services to clients that exchange information with it.
 This model is highly asymmetrical: clients send requests and servers perform actions and return responses.
 It is illustrated in the figure below.

       .. tikz:: The client-server model